Yasser-R/v1-payment-api/source/includes/_oauth.md

 response_type | | This must always be set to `code` redirect_uri | | URL where the user will be redirected to afterwards scope | | Permissions you are requesting.
 See [below](#oauth-scopes) for list of available scopes.
-Scopes are delimited by a pipe ("&#124;") verified_account | yes | Require new users opting to register for Dwolla to create a fully-verified Dwolla account instead of a default lightweight Direct account.
+Scopes are delimited by a pipe ("&#124;") verified_account | yes | Require new users opting to register for Dwolla to create a fully-verified Dwolla account instead of a default lightweight Direct account. `true` or `false` dwolla_landing | yes | An optional override that force displays either the login or create an account screen.
+Valid values are: `login`, `register`, or `null`.

 <aside class="notice">
 Remember to url-encode all querystring parameters!